Sound-Guided Semantic Video Generation: Sound-guided Video Generation

 \myparagraph{Matching Multimodal Semantics via CLIP Space.} Lee~\etal~\cite{lee2021sound} introduced an extended CLIP-based multi-modal (image, text, and audio) feature space, which is trained to produce a joint embedding space where a positive triplet pair (e.g., audio input: “thunderstorms”, text: “thunderstorm”, and corresponding image) are mapped close together in the CLIP-based embedding space, while pushing that of negative pair samples further away.
 We utilize this pre-trained CLIP-based embedding space to generate images that are semantically well-aligned with the sound input.
 Specifically, we minimized the following cosine distance (in the CLIP embedding space) between the image generated from the latent code ${\hat{\bf{w}}_a}$ and an audio input ${\bf{x}}_a$.

 where $G(\cdot)$ denotes the StyleGAN~\cite{karras2019style} generator, while $F_v(\cdot)$ and $F_a(\cdot)$ are CLIP's image encoder and audio encoder, respectively.
 A similar loss function could be used for a pair of audio and text prompts.
+CLIP's text embedding provide constraints on the semantics of audio chunks.
 Using audio labels (e.g. thunderstorm) as a text prompt, we minimize the cosine distance between representations for image and text in the CLIP embedding space.

 Lastly, we use $l_2$ distance between the latent code ${\hat{\bf{w}}_a}$ and their averaged latent code, i.e. ${\bar{\bf{w}}_a}=\sum_t {\hat{\bf{w}}_a^t}$, to explicitly constrain the generated sequence of images to share similar contents and semantics over time.
 Ultimately, we minimize the following loss to train our Sound Inversion Encoders.